Pala, California

 Pala is a small, mostly Native American community and census-designated place located within the Pala Indian Reservation in San Diego County, California.
-For centuries a traditional gathering place of native peoples.
+As of the 2020 census, Pala had a population of 1,490.
+For centuries it was a traditional gathering place of Native peoples.
 The Mission San Antonio de Pala or Pala Mission was established in Pala by early 19th century as an asistencia or sub-mission.

 The community is north of Escondido in the San Diego-Carlsbad metro area.
 In the National Geographic Names database, it is officially catalogued as feature number 1661174.
 The community is in ZIP Code 92059, and inside area code 760.

-The communities name may be derived from the Native American Cupeño or Luiseño language term pale, meaning "water."
+The community's name may be derived from the Native American Cupeño or Luiseño language term pale, meaning "water."
 Another possible origin of the name is the Spanish word pala, which means "shovel."

 The community is in the Pacific time zone.
 Pala is at an altitude of 404 feet, located at (latitude 33.365N, longitude 117.075W).

 Mineral resources

 After United States annexation of California following its victory in the Mexican–American War, Pala became known for its mineral resources, including gold and tourmaline.
 Numerous gem mines were established in 1890s, of which more than twenty are listed in the Mindat database.
 Gem mines in the Pala District still produce tourmaline, with the pink variety as the regional specialty.

-China's Empress Dowager Cixi (1860-1908) was said to have valued the pink tourmaline of Pala to be used for carving buttons and other fashion accessories which fueled a boom for pink tourmaline lasting from about 1901–1911.
+China's Empress Dowager Cixi (1860–1908) was said to have valued the pink tourmaline of Pala to be used for carving buttons and other fashion accessories which fueled a boom for pink tourmaline lasting from about 1901–1911.
 Local Pala area miner and gem cutter Fred Rynerson noted the best years for San Diego Tourmaline Mining Company were from 1903 to 1910, and the China trade customers were only interested in pink tourmaline cabochon material suitable for shaping vice gem quality for faceting.

 The first discovery of Morganite has been attributed to both Pala and as Madagascar.
 Morganite also termed rose beryl was named by Dr. George F. Kunz at a meeting in December 1910 at the New York Academy of Sciences and put on display at American Museum of Natural History.
 Dr. Kunz appeared to be in possession of samples from both Madagascar and California at time of naming with the sample displayed coming from Madagascar.
 In contemporary accounts Dr. Kunz states Morganite was “principally found off Madagascar” implying that in 1910 it was known to exist in more than one place.